 This schema extends the <video_profile> and <audio_profile> elements with an optional attribute "sync_t1".
+This schema extends the <video_profile> element with an optional attribute "hdr".

-When present, the value of this attribute shall be a space separated concatenation of one or more option strings denoting types of timelines.
+When present, the value of the "sync_t1" attribute shall be a space separated concatenation of one or more option strings denoting types of timelines.
 The values of the option strings and the types of timelines that they correspond to are defined in Table A.4.
 The types of timeline listed in Table A.4 are defined in clause 13.4.